Dak0r/TextAdventureJS/README.md

 ### Analytics

 TextAdventureJS does not come with any analytics.
-Though it allows to provide an a function which is called for pre-defined analytics related events related to the command parser.
+Though it allows to provide a function which is then called for pre-defined analytics related events.
+The events are all related to the command parser, with the intention to improve the games based on player data.

 Defined events are: